 Other activities at Bayfair include beer gardens, a large vendor area open to the public on East Vacation Island and activities for the kids.
 San Diego Bayfair also offers RV spaces to rent on Mission Bay, one of the few opportunities to stay overnight in Mission Bay Park.
 RV Packages include four nights and five days, plus tickets to the event.

-Testing and qualifying with limited racing taking place on Friday, September 14.
+Testing and qualifying with limited racing is on Friday, September 13.
 Heat races and championship races are on Saturday and Sunday.
-The Bill Muncey Cup for H1 Unlimited is on Sunday afternoon, September 16.
+The Bill Muncey Cup for H1 Unlimited is Sunday afternoon, September 15.

 - Next >>